EssentialsX/Essentials/EssentialsDiscord/README.md

 messages from our other built-in ones, you can do that also by creating a new [`DiscordMessageEvent.MessageType`](https://github.com/EssentialsX/Essentials/blob/module/discord/EssentialsDiscord/src/main/java/net/essentialsx/api/v2/events/discord/DiscordMessageEvent.java#L159-L161).
 The key provided in the constructor should be the key you'd like your users to use in the `message-types` section of our config.
-You *can* also put a discord channel ID as the key if you'd like to have your users define the channel id in your config rather than ours.
+You *can* also put a Discord channel ID as the key if you'd like to have your users define the channel id in your config rather than ours.

 Here is an example of what sending a message using your own message type: